-The first step in your training to become a private pilot is to complete 9 PPL theoretical subjects with exams.
+The first step in your training to become a private pilot is to complete nine PPL theoretical subjects with exams.
 Your PPL theory aims to equip you with the foundational knowledge of aviation.
-The nine theoretical subjects include:

-Your flight training will last approximately 10 weeks and consist of 45 hours in a single-engine aircraft:
+Your flight training will last approximately 15 weeks and consist of 50 hours in a single-engine aircraft.

 Congratulations, you have completed your PPL training.
 Upon successful graduation from the programme you will obtain:

 - 50 hours total in a single-engine aircraft

 - Night Rating

 You can now take your passion for flying to the sky!

 Your PPL training with L3Harris Airline Academy includes Night Rating which will enable you to use your PPL at night using visual flight rules.
 You could also use your PPL training as a stepping stone towards further licences and ratings.